nccgroup/nccfsas/Tools/Sigwhatever/README.md

 - **CHECKFW**: Check whether the host based firewall is on and whether there's an exception for the chosen port.
   _Usage_: `SigWhatever.exe CHECKFW -p <port>`

--  **SIGNATURE**: hijack the current user's signature, or add a new one via registry changes.
+-  **SIGNATURE**: Hijack the current user's signature, or add a new one via registry changes.
   _Usage_: `SigWhatever.exe SIGNATURE -p <port> -l <logfile> -u <url prefix> --backdoor-all --force`
-  _Note_: With the signature option, if --backdoor-all is not specified then the tool will attempt to get the current signature from Outlook - this may cause a popup for the user if their AV is out of date.
+  _Note_: If `--backdoor-all` is not specified then the tool will attempt to get the current signature from Outlook - this may cause a popup for the user if their AV is outdated.

-- **SIGNOLISTEN**: hijack the current user's signature, or add a new one via registry changes.
+- **SIGNOLISTEN**: Hijack the current user's signature, or add a new one via registry changes.
   _Usage_: `SigWhatever.exe SIGNOLISTEN -s <server> -p <port> -l <logfile> --backdoor-all>`

 - **CLEANUP**: Remove any modifications to the registry or htm signature files.